LDubya/OpenKeyNav/README.md

 Native radio groups additionally label the browser's bare-arrow focus routes:
 `←↑` for the previous radio and `→↓` for the next.
 In a two-radio group, the single peer uses `↔↕`.
 OpenKeyNav describes these routes without handling the arrow events.
-A divider separates symbols that mean “or,” such as the Enter or Space alternatives in `↵⎵`; chord symbols such as `⇧←` remain joined.
+A divider separates symbols that mean “or”; chord symbols such as `⇧←` remain joined.
 The label attached to the actively focused element uses the configured focus-ring color with white text so it stands apart from destinations.
 When necessary, its background is darkened just enough to maintain at least 4.5:1 text contrast while